 Step 2: Set

-Pick a mortgage broker from our mortgage broker list.
+Pick a mortgage broker.
 Our recommendation is of course the top one, who is online (very important for speed), free, and searches the whole market.

 You don’t need to use any of our recommendations, they are just a guide to help you.

 The key to speed is to start the process as soon as possible, as it’s mostly a waiting game.

 Don’t hang about to start if you need to remortgage now, you can always pull out later on before the application has fully started.